Glenoaks Green Street Project

 - Attending public meetings and voicing their community concerns and observations

-Pacoima Beautiful is the co-conveners for the San Fernando Valley Region for the LARCT and Chair for the San Fernando Valley Complete Count Committee.
+Pacoima Beautiful is the co-conveners for the San Fernando Valley Region for the We Count LA Committee for the San Fernando Valley.

 - Resources are based on population.
 This is why it's important for everyone to be counted.
 The census helps decide how much money goes to our local school system, job programs, hospitals, and affordable housing.

 - The census is safe, because there is no citizenship question, and the process is confidential.
-Its illegal for census works to share any census information gathered.
+Its illegal for census workers to share any census information gathered.

 - The census also decides how many elected officials L.A.
 County will send to Washington, D.C.
 Being counted makes sure your voice will be heard.
 It is your chance to safely resist exclusion.